AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       console.log(iterator.next()); // { value: 'undefined, done: true }
       ```

-186.  ### What is an event loop
+189.  ### What is an event loop

-      The Event Loop is a queue of callback functions.
-When an async function executes, the callback function is pushed into the queue.
-The JavaScript engine doesn't start processing the event loop until the async function has finished executing the code.
+      The event loop is a process that continuously monitors both the call stack and the event queue and checks whether or not the call stack is empty.
+If the call stack is empty and there are pending events in the event queue, the event loop dequeues the event from the event queue and pushes it to the call stack.
+The call stack executes the event, and any additional events generated during the execution are added to the end of the event queue.

-      **Note:** It allows Node.js to perform non-blocking I/O operations even though JavaScript is single-threaded.
+      **Note:** The event loop allows Node.js to perform non-blocking I/O operations, even though JavaScript is single-threaded, by offloading operations to the system kernel whenever possible.
+Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.

-187.  ### What is call stack
+190.  ### What is call stack

       Call Stack is a data structure for javascript interpreters to keep track of function calls(creates execution context) in the program.
 It has two major actions,

       1. Whenever you call a function for its execution, you are pushing it to the stack.
       2. Whenever the execution is completed, the function is popped out of the stack.

       Let's take an example and it's state representation in a diagram format